-All individuals making a subject access request should be asked to do so in writing or by using our subject access request form.
+Individuals making a subject access request may make a request verbally, in writing or by using our subject access request form.
 The subject access request form can be found on the staff intranet, W.E.
 Connect, together with guidance on subject access requests.

 The Information Governance Team is responsible for the administration of all subject access requests for the Group.
 Any subject access requests received must be provided to the Information Governance Team immediately upon receipt.
-The Information Governance Team shall respond to each subject access request within the statutory time limit for doing so, which is within one month.
+The Information Governance Team shall respond to each subject access request within the statutory time limit for doing so, which is within one month but this can be extended by a further two months if the request is complex or the Group has received a number of requests from the data subject.